MicrosoftDocs/dynamics365smb-docs/financials/warehouse-manage-warehouse.md

 Typical warehouse activities include putting items away, moving items inside or between warehouses, and picking items for assembly, production, or shipment.
 Assembling items for sale or inventory may also be considered warehouse activities, but these are covered elsewhere.
 For more information, see [Assembly Management](assembly-assemble-items.md).

 In large warehouses these different handling tasks can be separated by departments and the integration managed by a directed workflow.
 In simpler installations the flow is less formalized, and the warehouse activities are performed with so-called inventory put-aways and inventory picks.
-For more information about basic versus advanced warehousing, see [Design Details: Warehouse Management](design-details-warehouse-management.md).
+For more information about basic versus advanced warehouse configurations, see [Design Details: Warehouse Management](design-details-warehouse-management.md).

 Before you can perform warehouse activities, you must set the system up, for the relevant complexity of warehouse processing.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).